What is the granny cable for charging an electric car?

 An ICCB cable contains a box that performs the safety and communications that would otherwise be handled by a charging station.
 It means that you can safely connect your electric car to a domestic three-pin plug socket.

-Carrying one in your car will ensure that finding a charging station at your destination isn’t essential.
-As this tweet highlights, if you can find a plug socket, you can charge for free.
+Carrying a granny cable in your car will ensure that locating a charging station at your destination isn’t essential.
+If you can find a plug socket, you can potentially charge for free.
 Just make sure you ask the proprietor’s permission before plugging in.

-It won’t be a quick charge, but you’ll wake up with a full battery.
-What’s more, it could be the difference between getting home and being left stranded by the roadside with a flat battery.
+It won’t be a quick fill-up, but you’ll wake up with a charged car.
+What’s more, it could be the difference between getting home or being stranded by the roadside with a flat battery.

-As we said earlier, most electric cars come with a granny cable.
-For example, the Hyundai Ioniq Electric is delivered with ICCB and Type 2 charging cables.
+As we said earlier, most electric cars come with a granny cable, along with a Type 2 cable for use at public charging points.

-However, although the Renault Zoe comes with a Type 2 charging cable and Renault’s own Chameleon Charger, the granny cable is absent.
-You can find them on eBay, however, with prices starting from around £400.
+Although the Renault Zoe comes with a Type 2 charging cable and Renault’s own Chameleon Charger, the granny cable is absent.
+You can find them on eBay, however.

-Read our guide for more information on charging your electric car.
+Read our Motoring Electric guide for more information on charging your electric car.

 Related Articles